TabbyML/tabby/README.md

 ### C++

-To enable the tests, you should configure the project with `cmake -DWITH_TESTS=ON`.
+To enable the tests, you should configure the project with `cmake -DBUILD_TESTS=ON`.
 The binary `tests/ctranslate2_test` runs all tests using Google Test.
 It expects the path to the test data as argument:

 ```bash
 ./tests/ctranslate2_test ../tests/data